-The interim income tax expense is accrued and disclosed at the tax rate applicable to the expected total income for the current year, meaning that the estimated annual average effective tax rate will be applied to pre-tax income of the interim period.
-The estimate of the annual average effective tax rate only includes current income tax expense, while deferred income tax is consistent with the annual financial report and is recognized and measured in accordance with the requirements of IAS 12 "Income Tax."
-When a tax rate change occurs in the interim period, the impact of the tax rate change on deferred income tax is recognized altogether in profit or loss, other comprehensive profit or loss, or directly in equity.
+Income tax expense for the period is accrued and disclosed using the tax rate applicable to the expected total earnings for the year, which is also the estimated average annual effective tax rate applied to the benefit before tax for the period.
+The estimate of the average effective tax rate for the year covers only current income tax expense.
+Deferred income taxes are recognized and measured in accordance with IAS 12, "Income Taxes", which is consistent with the annual financial statements.
+When a change in tax rate occurs during the period, the effect of the change on the deferred income tax is recognized once in profit or loss, in other comprehensive income or directly in equity.

-V. Main Source of Significant Accounting Judgment, Estimation, and Assumption Uncertainties
+V. Main Source of Significant Accounting Judgment, Estimation, and Assumption Uncertainties assumptions and estimates may result in a significant adjustment to the book value of an asset or liability in the future period.

 When the consolidated financial statements are prepared by the Group, the management must make judgments, estimates, and assumptions at the end of the reporting period, which will affect the disclosure of income, expenses, assets and liabilities, and contingent liabilities.
-However, the uncertainty of these significant assumptions and estimates may result in a significant adjustment to the book value of an asset or liability in the future period.
+However, the uncertainty of these significant